OpenZeppelin/cairo-contracts/docs/Timelock.md

 `Unset` → `Pending` + `Ready` → `Done`

 * By calling schedule, a proposer moves the operation from the Unset to the Pending state.
-This starts a timer that must be longer than the minimum delay.
+This starts a timer that must be greater than or equal to the minimum delay.
 The timer expires at a timestamp accessible through the [get_timestamp](#get_timestamp) method.

-* Once the timer expires, the operation automatically gets the `Ready` state.
+* Once the timer expires, the operation automatically moves to the `Ready` state.
 At this point, it can be executed.

 * By calling [execute](#execute), an executor triggers the operation’s underlying transactions and moves it to the `Done` state.
 If the operation has a predecessor, it has to be in the `Done` state for this transition to succeed.